ISAAKiel/mortAAR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version we have:

-* elaborated the provided functionality in the description field of the DESCRIPTION file.
+* further elaborated the provided functionality in the description field of the DESCRIPTION file.

-* restructured the documentation in the Rd-files.

-* added more small executable examples in our Rd-files.
+* to the best of our knowledge, each function visible to the user has now at least two small executable examples.
+Please elaborate your point if you think otherwise

 ## Test environments